 Have a variety of digital channels ready

 One of the cornerstones of successful marketing is personalization.
-In order to get close to physicians, sales reps must adapt to their preferred type of content, as well as channel.
+In order to get close to physicians, sales reps must adapt to their preferred type of content, as well as the channel.
 With digital, you can provide ample choices to your HCPs instead of forcing them to settle for just one.

 No matter what the aspect of their lives, physicians can choose digital channels – social media, websites, apps, emails, webinars, eBooks, you name it.
 A great sales rep will have all of these tools in their arsenal, and they can change according to what the HCP prefers to use for communication.
 Instead of wasting time, they can just push the preferred channel and present key information in three minutes or less.